akrodger/brams-math-methods/README.md

 Usage:

--Run make in the bmm directory
+- Run make in the bmm directory

--LinAlg : This program is a hard coded demonstration of the linear Algebra operations
+- LinAlg : This program is a hard coded demonstration of the linear Algebra operations

--Numer : This is a nice little Interpolation Tester Program.
+- Numer : This is a nice little Interpolation Tester Program.
 Prints out a polynomial of the form (n * x^(n-1)) (for the nth term) after calculating a number of points to interpolate along.
 Uses the meanInterpolate() function, a combinatorial version of Lagrange Interpolation.
 Usage instructions built into the program it, run ./Numer for instructions.

 -----------------------------
 | Section 1: Linear Algebra |